nextcypher/multipass/README.md

 once the secret's out, the secret's out for all.

 An obvious improvement is to create a unique password for each NFT.
-This creates the new problem of privately and secured distributing passwords to NFT holders, including new transferees months and years into the future, which is left as an exercise for the reader.
+This creates the new problem of privately and securely distributing passwords to NFT holders, including new transferees months and years into the future, which is left as an exercise for the reader.